MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ### <a name="participant-roles"></a>Ruoli del partecipante
 I partecipanti alla riunione si dividono in tre gruppi, ognuno con i propri privilegi e restrizioni:
-- **Raccolta multimediale** &nbsp; &nbsp;Utente che ha creato una riunione, che può essere improvvisata o pianificata.
-Un organizzatore deve essere un utente enterprise autenticato e dispone del controllo su tutti gli aspetti dell'utente finale di una riunione.
+- **Organizzatore** &nbsp;L'utente che crea una riunione, sia improvvisata che tramite &nbsp;programmazione.
+Un organizzatore deve essere un utente dell'organizzazione autenticato e ha il controllo di tutti gli aspetti dell'utente finale di una riunione.
-- **Relatore** &nbsp; &nbsp;Un utente autorizzato a presentare le informazioni durante una riunione, utilizzando qualsiasi funzionalità multimediale è supportato.
+- **** Relatore &nbsp;Un utente autorizzato a presentare le informazioni durante una riunione, usando qualsiasi elemento multimediale &nbsp;supportato.
 Un organizzatore della riunione è per definizione anche un relatore e determina chi altro possa essere un relatore.
 Un organizzatore può prendere questa decisione quando è in programma una riunione o mentre la riunione è in corso.
-- **Partecipante** &nbsp; &nbsp;Un utente invitato a partecipare a una riunione, ma che non è autorizzato a fungere da relatore.
+- **Partecipante** &nbsp;Un utente che è stato invitato a partecipare a una riunione, ma che non è autorizzato a fungere da relatore &nbsp;.

 Un relatore può anche promuovere un partecipante al ruolo di relatore durante la riunione.

 ### <a name="participant-types"></a>Tipi di partecipante

 Meeting participants are also categorized by location and credentials.
 You can use both of these characteristics to specify which users can have access to specific meetings.
 Users can be divided broadly into the following categories:
-1.  **Utenti che appartengono al tenant** &nbsp; &nbsp;Tali utenti dispongono di credenziali di Azure Active Directory per il tenant.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
+1.  **Utenti che appartengono al tenant** &nbsp;Questi utenti hanno una credenziale in Azure Active Directory per il &nbsp;tenant.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
 They can include employees who are working at home or on the road, and others, such as employees of trusted vendors, who have been granted enterprise credentials for their terms of service.
 Remote users can create and join conferences and act as presenters.
-2.  **Utenti che non appartengono al tenant**&nbsp;&nbsp;  Questi utenti non dispongono di credenziali in Azure Active Directory per il tenant.<br/>r. *Gli utenti federati* , gli utenti federati dispongono di credenziali valide con partner federati e vengono pertanto trattati come utenti autenticati da SfBO.
-Gli utenti federati possono partecipare a conferenze ed essere promossi a relatori dopo che sono uniti alla riunione, ma non possono creare conferenze nelle organizzazioni con cui sono federati.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.
+2.  **Utenti che non appartengono al tenant**&nbsp;&nbsp;  Questi utenti non dispongono di credenziali in Azure Active Directory per il tenant.<br/>a. ** gli utenti federati-federati hanno credenziali valide con partner federati e vengono quindi trattati come autenticati da SfBO.
+Gli utenti federati possono partecipare a conferenze e essere promossi ai relatori dopo aver partecipato alla riunione, ma non possono creare conferenze in imprese con cui sono federati.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.

 Customer data shows that many conferences involve external users.
 Those same customers also want reassurance about the identity of external users before allowing those users to join a conference.
 As the following section describes, SfBO limits meeting access to those user types that have been explicitly allowed and requires all user types to present appropriate credentials when entering a meeting.